 Men who have experienced child sexual abuse and suicidal thoughts

 Suicidal thoughts can be a recurring theme for some men who have experienced child sexual abuse or sexual assault.
-Talk of suicide should be taken seriously, particularly as research suggests that men who were sexually abused are up to 10 times more likely to experience suicidal thoughts and in one study 46% of men with a history of childhood sexual abuse indicated that they had attempted suicide.
+Talk of suicide should always be taken seriously, particularly as research suggests that men who were sexually abused are up to 10 times more likely to experience suicidal thoughts.
+In one study, 46% of men with a history of childhood sexual abuse indicated that they had attempted suicide.
 Add to this the fact that males are almost 4 times more likely than females to die by suicide (with men in age 30-44 years the most at risk) then it becomes important to be prepared to ask about and deal with suicidal thoughts.

 Behaviours to look out for – what is he doing?

 People at risk of suicide usually give clues by their behaviour.
 These may include:

 - Being moody, sad and withdrawn

 - Talking of feeling hopeless, helpless or worthless